12 Best Email Blast Apps (Our 2025 Review)

 Focus on zero-party data—information that customers willingly share with you through surveys, quizzes, and preference centers.
 This approach respects user privacy while still giving you the insights needed to send relevant messages.
 Building your campaigns around consent and transparency doesn't just keep you compliant; it shows your subscribers that you value their trust.

-Mastering Audience Segmentation
+Getting Smarter with Audience Segmentation

 Sending the same message to your entire list is one of the fastest ways to land in the spam folder.
 Effective email marketing relies on sending the right message to the right people, and that starts with smart segmentation.
 Go beyond basic demographics and start grouping your audience based on their actions.
 This is known as behavioral segmentation.